The Menaced Assassin

+Description

 The main subject of the painting is a blood-smeared nude woman, seen lying on a couch.
 The assassin of the painting's title, a well-dressed man, stands ready to leave, his coat and hat on a chair next to his bag.
 He is however delayed by the sound of music, and in an unhurriedly relaxed manner, listens to a gramophone.
 In the meantime, two men armed with club and net wait in the foyer to ensnare him, as three more men also watch from over the balcony.

-It is said that the gramophone is replaying the screams of the murdered woman.
 Outside, we can see snowy mountains.
-It is a simple painting at first glance, typical of Magritte and surrealist art in general.
+It is an enigmatic and macabre painting at first glance, typical of Magritte style.